How do we help?

 A simple thing as water is not easy to come by.
 With you help we can provide the basic necessities to children so they don’t have to drink out of rivers.

-We are trying to feed 113 children every single day.
+place to 96 children every single day.

 “Any human forced to beg is a slave”.
 Anti-slavery International